Arabs in Germany: Geographical distribution

 The largest concentration of Arab people in Germany, can be found in Berlin, where they make up 2%–3% (100,000 people) of the population.
 The percentage is significantly higher in the Berlin neighborhoods of Neukölln, Kreuzberg and Gesundbrunnen.
 Other significant centres of Arab populations in Germany can be found in the Rhine-Ruhr metropolitan region, Frankfurt, Munich, Hanover and Hamburg.
 Most Arabs reside in urban areas and cities in former West-Germany.
 The only place in former Eastern Germany with a sizeable number of Arabs is Leipzig, where people of any Arab descent make up 0.8% of the total population (4,000 out of 522,800).
 Among the German districts with the highest shares of Arab migrants in 2011 were especially cities in the Frankfurt Rhine-Main Metropolitan Region (Frankfurt, Offenbach) and the Rhineland (Bonn, Düsseldorf) with large groups of Moroccan migrants.

-Families involved in crime

-Clans of Middle Eastern descent have organised parallel societies in Berlin and Bremen where they sustain themselves by crime.
-In Berlin, 20 extended families with each having up to 500 members are established according to estimates of the police, but not all family members are involved in crime.
-According to the Landeskriminalamt, a third of all court proceedings against organized crime concerns members of the clans.
-About half of the clan suspects had a German passport.

-In January 2019, 1300 police took part in an effort against Arab crime families in Essen, Duisburg, Bochum, Dortmund, Recklinghausen and Gelsenkirchen.
-It was the largest police operation in the history of North Rhine-Westphalia.